microsoft/azure-maven-plugins/docs/web-app-samples.md

    ```

 <a name = "web-application-to-deployment-slot"></a>
-## Deploy a web application to web app deployment slot
+## Deploy a web application to Web App deployment slot
 The following configuration is applicable for below scenario:

 - Referencing `<serverId>` in Maven's `settings.xml` to authenticate with Azure
 - Web App on Linux
-- Using Java 8 and Tomat 8.5
+- Using Java 8 and Tomcat 8.5
-- Using JAR to deploy **JAR** file to context path `/${project.build.finalName}` in your Web App server
+- Using **WAR** deployment to deploy war file to context path `/${project.build.finalName}` in your Web App server
-- Create a deployment slot and copy configuration from parent web app then do the deploy
+- Create a deployment slot and copy configuration from parent Web App then do the deploy

 ```xml
 <project>